History of Protestantism: Hungary

-Much of the population of Kingdom of Hungary adopted Protestantism during the sixteenth century.
-After the 1526 Battle of Mohács the Hungarian people were disillusioned by the ability of the government to protect them and turned to the faith which would infuse them with the strength necessary to resist the Turkish invaders.
-They found this in the teaching of the Protestant Reformers such as Martin Luther.
+Much of the population of the Kingdom of Hungary adopted Protestantism during the sixteenth century.
+After the 1526 Battle of Mohács the Hungarian people were disillusioned by the inability of the government to protect them.

 The spread of Protestantism in the country was aided by its large ethnic German minority, which could understand and translate the writings of Martin Luther.
 While Lutheranism gained a foothold among the German-speaking population, Calvinism became widely accepted among ethnic Hungarians.

-In the more independent northwest the rulers and priests, protected now by the Habsburg monarchy which had taken the field to fight the Turks, defended the old Catholic faith.
-They dragged the Protestants to prison and the stake wherever they could.
-Such strong measures only fanned the flames of protest, however.
+In the more independent northwest the rulers and priests, protected now by the Habsburg monarchy which had taken up the fight against the Turks, defended the old Catholic faith.
+They sent Protestants to prison and to the stake wherever they could.
+Such strong measures fanned the flames of protest.
 Leaders of the Protestants included Matthias Biro Devai, Michael Sztarai, and Stephen Kis Szegedi.

 Protestants likely formed a majority of Hungary's population at the close of the sixteenth century, but Counter-Reformation efforts in the seventeenth century reconverted a majority of the kingdom to Catholicism.
 A significant Protestant minority remained, most of it adhering to the Calvinist faith.

 In 1558 the Transylvanian Diet of Turda declared free practice of both the Catholic and Lutheran religions, but prohibited Calvinism.
 Ten years later, in 1568, the Diet extended this freedom, declaring that "It is not allowed to anybody to intimidate anybody with captivity or expelling for his religion".
 Four religions were declared as accepted (recepta) religions, while Orthodox Christianity was "tolerated" (though the building of stone Orthodox churches was forbidden).

-Hungary entered the Thirty Years' War, Royal (Habsburg) Hungary joined the catholic side, until Transylvania joined the Protestant side.
+Hungary entered the Thirty Years' War; with Royal (Habsburg) Hungary joining the catholic side, and Transylvania joining the Protestant side.

-There were a series of other successful and unsuccessful anti-Habsburg /i.e. anti-Austrian/ (requiring equal rights and freedom for all Christian religions) uprisings between 1604 and 1711, the uprisings were usually organized from Transylvania.
+There were a series of other successful and unsuccessful anti-Habsburg, i.e. anti-Austrian, (requiring equal rights and freedom for all Christian religions) uprisings between 1604 and 1711; the uprisings were usually organized from Transylvania.
 The constrained Habsburg Counter-Reformation efforts in the seventeenth century reconverted the majority of the kingdom to Catholicism.